-The Head of Operations or their relevant representative will be the final arbiter for changes to the scheduled allocations.
+The Head of Aviation Services or their relevant representative will be the final arbiter for changes to the scheduled allocations.
 If there is any feedback regarding the seasonal parking plans, it should be raised with the Planning & Performance Manager.

-Aircraft Towing
+Day of Operation Aircraft Towing